C. A. Patrides: Death and legacy

-On 23 September 1986, C. A. Patrides, called "Dean" and "Dinos" by his friends, died at the age of 56, of AIDS.
+On 23 September 1986, C. A. Patrides, called "Dean" and "Dinos" by his friends, died at the age of 56.
 Memorial services were held at the University of Michigan, Dearborn and the University of Michigan, Ann Arbor.
-At the next meeting of the Milton Society of America, 170 colleagues attended the eulogy by Roland Frye, who spoke the truth of Patrides on glorious themes.
-The Society's Milton Quarterly published the eulogy of Frye (1987) and personal memorials by two dear friends, Professors Summers (1987) and Campbell (1987).
+At the next meeting of the Milton Society of America, 170 colleagues attended the eulogy by Roland Frye.
+The Society's Milton Quarterly published the eulogy of Frye (1987) and personal memorials by two friends, Professors Summers (1987) and Campbell (1987).

 The University of Michigan established the C. A. Patrides graduate fellowship, with an award made in 1987, and established the C. A. Patrides Professorship of English in 1995.
 From 2005–2006, the C. A. Patrides Collegiate Professor of English was George Bornstein, a specialist in modernism.
 The University of York hosts an annual Patrides Lecture.
 Patrides's former student, Gordon Campbell of the University of Leicester, was appointed the editor of the fourth Everyman edition of the selected works of John Milton at the suggestion of Patrides.
 Campbell dedicated his edition to Patrides's memory.